Repulser/Rythm-documentation/docs/FAQ.md

 ### Can I adjust the volume for everyone on my server for Rythm?
 Yes, if you [donate](https://rythmbot.co/donate?do).

 Rythm uses the default volume when using audio streams.
 In order to change the volume of these audio streams we need to enable encoding.
-As encoding requires a lot of compute resources, only donators can access this feature.
+As encoding requires a lot of computing resources, only donators can access this feature.

 You may set the local volume of Rythm for yourself:
 1. If you are on PC, you can right-click Rythm in the voice channel and adjust the user volume slider as shown below.